/images/resources/tutorials/advanced/non-templatized-dcr.jpg

 }

-This is all the necessary metadata the client need in order to start making requests.
+The response contains all the necessary metadata the client needs in order to start making requests.

 The important fields are the client_id and client_secret.

 Call the authorize endpoint.
-Open a browser and enter the following URL:
+Open a browser and enter the following URL (adapt the client_id parameter with the value that you received from the registration):

-With the resulting code call the token endpoint:
+With the resulting code call the token endpoint.
+Adapt the parameters accordingly.

 bash